-Ben is a sought after speaker for continuing education and in-house training seminars and is the author of numerous articles.
-He is also a Fellow in the American College of Trust and Estate Counsel.
+Ben is a sought after speaker for continuing education and in-house training seminars and is the author and editor of numerous books and articles.
+He is also a Fellow in the American College of Trust and Estate Counsel (ACTEC).

 Represent trustee of trust with assets in excess of $4 billion.